 Contact your local Alzheimer’s Association for a support group schedule (VERY important!), try and carve out time for yourself when you can be free from responsibility or caregiving duties.
 Don’t be afraid to ask friends and family for help -- self-care is at the top of your to-do list and takes practice!
 Your well being is important – we all know the benefit of putting on our own oxygen mask first.
 You may also want to get support from a therapist.
 Ask us – we work with wonderful providers who can help.

 The lipid panel is used to measure the amount of cholesterol and triglycerides in your blood.
 You’ll need to provide a blood sample to have this test completed.
 Lipid panel testing is used to determine your risk of developing heart disease.
 In the United States, heart disease is the leading cause of death for adult men and women, accounting for about 25% of deaths each year.
 Although the lipid panel is typically used to screen for heart disease in adults, it’s also ordered for children with a family history of high cholesterol or heart disease.
-Click here to learn more!
+Click here to Contact us to learn more!

 Blood has several important functions in the human body, including forming blood clots after an injury, transporting oxygen to vital organs, and carrying hormones from the glands to the cells where they are used.
 The main components of blood — red blood cells, white blood cells, and platelets — help carry out these important functions.
 A test known as the complete blood count determines how many red blood cells, white blood cells, and platelets are in an individual’s blood.
-Click here to learn more!
+Click here to Contact us to learn more!

 The basic metabolic panel test (BMP) detects chemical imbalances in the body and gives an overview of how the metabolic processes in the body are functioning.
 A blood sample is taken to perform the test.
 A BMP measures eight different substances in the body to provide an overview of how your organs, muscles, and bones are working.
 Health care providers order this test frequently as part of routine health exams, to diagnose conditions, and to monitor the effectiveness of treatments.
-Click here to learn more!
+Click here to Contact us to learn more!

 The comprehensive metabolic panel (CMP) is used to diagnose and monitor the progression of several conditions, including Type 2 diabetes, dehydration, electrolyte imbalances, kidney disease, and diseases affecting the liver.
 The results of this test help medical professionals determine how well a patient’s organs are functioning and decide whether additional blood tests are needed.
-Click here to learn more!
+Click here to Contact us to learn more!

 The thyroid gland is one of the most important glands in the human body.
 Not only does it play a role in metabolism, but it also regulates body temperature, activates the nervous system, promotes growth in children, and helps regulate the heart rate.
 To carry out these functions, the thyroid gland produces several hormones: triiodothyronine (T3), thyroxine (T4), and calcitonin.
 The thyroid panel is used to measure the levels of T3, T4, and thyroid-stimulating hormone (TSH), which is produced by the pituitary gland, in the blood.
 Measuring these hormones can help determine if an individual has hypothyroidism or hyperthyroidism.
-Click here to learn more!
+Click here to Contact us to learn more!